 If you are not a disciple of Jesus He desires to forgive you of your sins and to have you eventually live with Him forever.
 In 1 John 3:23 He expresses this desire as a command.
 Sometimes we need a command to understand the serious situation we are in – I know I do.
 What this really means is that you have a responsibility.

 The command is very obvious – believe in the name of Jesus.
+If you are not a believer, start searching for God.
+If you are serious God will help you find Him.
 If you do believe, your heart will be alive with the life of God (John 7:38-39).
 You will know that you belong to Jesus because 1 John 5:10 says,

 He who believes in the Son of God has the witness in himself; he who does not believe God has made Him a liar, because he has not believed the testimony that God has given of His Son.
 John 5:10 (NASB)